 The information provided here is not a replacement for a doctor.
 You shouldn't use it for the purpose of self-diagnosing or self-medicating but rather so you can have a more informed discussion with a professional TCM practitioner.

-Pinyin name: Shèn Suǒ Bù Gù
+Chinese name: 肾所不固 Pinyin name: Shèn Suǒ Bù Gù

 When Kidney Qi and Original Qi are Deficient, the Kidneys cannot provide enough Qi to the Bladder, hence the urine cannot be held and this causes frequent urination, incontinence, enuresis, weak-stream urination and dribbling after urination.
 When Kidney Qi is weak, it cannot hold the sperm or vaginal secretions in women, which leads to spermatorrhoea, premature ejaculation, chronic vaginal discharge and nocturnal emissions without dreams.

 The nocturnal emissions are without dreams because they are caused by a totally Qi Deficient situation, the sperm leaks out because Kidney Qi cannot hold it in.
-If nocturnal emissions happen at the same time as some vivid sexual dreams, this indicates some Heat Deficiency within the Kidneys arousing sexual desire.
+If nocturnal emissions happen at the same time as some vivid sexual dreams, this indicates some Empty Heat within the Kidneys arousing sexual desire.

 Pulse type(s): Deep (Chen) or weak (Ruo)

-Tongue color: Pale
+Tongue description: Slightly Pale tongue

 Source date: 1624 AD